visrealm/pico9918/test/live/README.md

 push, and this harness imports the same package rather than keeping a second copy in step by hand.

 That split is also the division of labour.
-The library owns what the renderer must compute; this repository owns the three stages that can only be answered by a device - `diag`, `perf` and `perf-panels`, which read microseconds and which lines did not fit. `runner.py` runs all twelve.
+The library owns what the renderer must compute; this repository owns the four stages that can only be answered by a device - `hostbus`, which drives the socket a real machine drives, and `diag`, `perf` and `perf-panels`, which read microseconds and which lines did not fit. `runner.py` runs all thirteen.

 `dma` and `tms9900` sit across that line and are the library's anyway, because what they assert is arithmetic rather than a device.
 Each is still the only way to reach one half of the GPU on a board.